 Small Business Loans –

-There are numerous banks who will lend to new start-ups, but you will need to make sure that you are able to put forward evidence that your venture will make sufficient money to be able to meet the loan repayments.
-Business Lenders are specialists in this field and will often help you to put all of the information together, as well as helping you with support and guidance.
+There are numerous banks that will lend to new start-ups, but you will need to make sure that you are able to put forward evidence that your venture will make sufficient money to be able to meet the loan repayments.
+Business Lenders are specialists in this field and will often help you to put all of the information together, as well as help you with support and guidance.
 This isn’t out of the goodness of their hearts, however, as they are merely protecting their investment and ensuring they will get the loan repaid along with their profit-making interest.

 A compelling Business Plan will be needed to secure a loan of this type and our Level 1 Career Development course will help to give you some of the building blocks you need to put this together.
 It isn’t all about the Profit & Loss though – your lender will be looking to see how sustainable your business is in order that they can continue to be involved for years to come.
-You’ll need to show market knowledge and analaysis, Company setup, service descriptions and more, so put the time into thinking about your business from all angles and identify what could go wrong to show you have an answer for it.
+You’ll need to show market knowledge and analysis, Company setup, service descriptions and more, so put the time into thinking about your business from all angles and identify what could go wrong to show you have an answer for it.